African American Studies (AASP)College of Behavioral and Social Sciences

-Students are also required to participate in a bi-weekly seminar and complete assignments that examine the relationship between classroom, work, and service experiences.
-The seminar will give students the opportunity to discuss their internships and how their experiences enhance or are enhanced by their understanding of African American studies.
+Students are also required to participate in a weekly seminar and complete assignments that examine the relationship between classroom, work, and service experiences.
+The seminar will give students the opportunity to discuss their internships and how their experiences are enhanced by their understanding of African American studies.
 During the seminar, students will share information about assignments and give each other feedback.
 Students will evaluate their internship sites and the roles the sites play in black communities and in promoting social change.

-The internship requires students to work closely with their site supervisors.
+Student participating in external internships work closely with their site supervisors.
 Students are required to fulfill the job responsibilities and work the number of hours per week that is outlined in their learning proposals.
 Site supervisors define specific job responsibilities and assignments, monitor their training, and evaluate their performance at the end of the semester by completing an evaluation form and submitting a letter of recommendation to be included in their portfolios.

 Student Societies and Professional Organizations